 - Undermine cynics and self-serving resisters – Clear improvement in performance makes it difficult for people to block needed change.
 The ammunition for objections is taken out of the hands of the cynics and resisters.
 Generally, the more those are present in the company, the more important these short-term wins are.

 - Keep managers on board – Provide those higher in the hierarchy with evidence that the transformation is on track.
 The provided evidence will prevent managers loosing faith.

 - Build momentum – Turn people with a neutral attitude into supporters, reluctant supporters into active helpers, etc. Momentum is considered as critical as there is still tremendous effort to be done to finalize the change effort in the next stages.

 Methods & Tools

-In order to convince a large number of people on the vision in an early stage, you can define a number of small sub-projects that can deliver the intended short-term wins.
+In order to convince a large number of people of the vision in an early stage, you can define several sub-projects that can deliver the intended short-term wins.
 It is also strongly recommended to appoint one member of the Guiding Coalition to supervise these short-term wins.
 A properly defined short-term win has at least these three characteristics: